survivejs/webpack-book/manuscript/optimizing_build/06_analyzing_build_statistics.md

 In order to get suitable output, we'll need to do a couple of tweaks to our configuration.
 We'll need to enable two flags:

 * `--profile` to capture timing related information.
-* `--json` to make Webpack output those statistics we want.
+* `--json` to make webpack output those statistics we want.

 Here's the line of code we need to pipe the output to a file: